-The company hopes to raise about $115 million through its IPO.
+The company raised $100.1 million through its initial public offering, less than its $115 million target.
 It intends to use the net proceeds from the offering for working capital, capital expenditures, debt repayment, and investments.

 Sales and Marketing

 Primary advertisers include pharmaceutical and medical device manufacturers, over-the-counter medical product providers, and health care providers such as doctors and dentists.
 Advertising is sold though the company's direct sales force located in major cities across the country.

 Advertising and sponsorship revenues increased 14.3% to $110.0 million in fiscal 2012, up from $96.2 million in fiscal 2011.
 The increase in advertising and sponsorship revenues was attributable to an increase in the number of advertisers that marketed their products and the continued expansion of the company's advertising solutions.
 The increase in advertising and sponsorship revenues was also driven by an increase in revenue per advertiser due to expanded relationships with existing advertisers.

 The company's revenues increased 10% to $138.5 million in fiscal 2012, up from $125.8 million in fiscal 2011.
 The increase in total revenues consisted of a $13.8 million increase in advertising and sponsorship revenues partially offset by a $6.1 million decrease in premium services revenues.

 Everyday Health's strategy for growth include developing new products, acquiring more advertisers, and building consumer awareness of its brand.
 The company also plans to continue acquiring similar businesses or technologies and to expand into international markets.
 Currently, all of the company's revenues are generated in the US.